Chronic Stress vs. Anxiety

 Chronic stress is the never ending, inescapable stress.
 It’s going to a job you hate, but have to go to because you need the income.
 Or living with a family member that is a raging alcoholic, but you feel the need to stay because you want to help them.

-But when your stress becomes chronic, you might want to start worrying.
-Chronic stress can be harmful to your health.
-It affects you physically, emotionally and even mentally.
+The worst is chronic stress and it’s the one you want to watch out for.
+Some say it’s a silent killer and in many cases, it’s true because chronic stress can be harmful to your health.
+It can affect you physically, emotionally, and even mentally.
 Physically you could start to see acne or weight gain.
 Emotionally you have frequent bouts of crying or inappropriate laughter.
 Mentally you might have an unexpected breakdown.
-Regardless, if you are experiencing chronic stress, you need to seek treatment and curb it quickly before it gets too bad and before you suffer even more than you have.

 Share the love!